iltempe/jmap/about.md

 # Credits

-All credits in the [wiki page](https://github.com/iltempe/jmap/wiki/Credits)
+All credits are in the [wiki page](https://github.com/iltempe/jmap/wiki/Credits)